 - 1. Using violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or other comparable conduct constituting an interference with school purposes, or urging other students to engage in such conduct.
 The following enumeration is only illustrative and not limited to the type of conduct prohibited by this rule: - a.
 Occupying any school building, school grounds, or part thereof with intent to deprive others of its use. - b.
 Blocking the entrance or exits of any school building or corridor or room therein with intent to deprive others of lawful access to or from, or use of the building, corridor, or room. - c.
 Setting fire to or damaging any school building or property. - d.
 Prevention of or attempting to prevent by physical act the convening or continued functioning of any school or education function, or of any meeting or assembly on school property. - e.
 Continuously and intentionally making noise or acting in any manner so as to interfere seriously with the ability of any teacher or any of the other school person to conduct or participate in an education function. - 2.
 Engaging in any kind of aggressive behavior that does physical or psychological harm to another person or urging of other students to engage in such conduct.
-Prohibited conduct includes coercion, harassment, bullying, hazing, or other comparable conduct. - 3.
-Engaging in violence and/or threat of violence against any student, staff member, and/or other persons.
-Prohibited violent or threatening conduct includes threatening, planning, or conspiring with others to engage in a violent activity. - 4.
-Causing or attempting to cause damage to school property, stealing or attempting to steal school property. - 5.
-Causing or attempting to cause damage to private property, stealing or attempting to steal private property. - 6.
-Intentionally causing or attempting to cause physical injury or intentionally behaving in such a way as could reasonably cause physical injury to any person.
-Self-defense or reasonable action undertaken on the reasonable belief that it was necessary to protect some other person does not, however, constitute a violation of this provision.
+Prohibited conduct includes coercion, harassment, bullying, hazing, or other comparable conduct.

+3. Engaging in violence and/or threat of violence against any student, staff member, and/or other persons.
+Prohibited violent or threatening conduct includes threatening, planning, or conspiring with others to engage in a violent activity.